A spectral sequence for spaces of maps between operads

-(The definition \ref{dendsegaldefi} is not in full agreement with \cite{CM13} because Cisinski-Moerdijk insist that dendroidal Segal spaces are Reedy-fibrant.
-We note that the Segal core $\Sc[T]$ is Reedy-cofibrant.
-Therefore $\Hom(\Sc[T],X)$ is weakly equivalent to $\RHom(\Sc[T],X)$ in this case.)
+(The definition \ref{dendsegaldefi} is not in full agreement with \cite{CM13} because Cisinski-Moerdijk write $\Hom(\Sc[T],X)$ instead of $\RHom(\Sc[T],X)$ and insist that dendroidal Segal spaces be Reedy-fibrant to make up for that.
+Namely, the Segal core $\Sc[T]$ is Reedy-cofibrant.
+Therefore $\Hom(\Sc[T],X)$ is weakly equivalent to $\RHom(\Sc[T],X)$ if $X$ is Reedy fibrant.)

-\begin{lem} \cite[Thm 7.8]{BW15} Let $P$ be a monochromatic simplicial operad.
+\begin{lem} \emph{\cite[Thm 7.8]{BW15}; \cite[Thm 4.3]{BHR19}} Let $P$ be a monochromatic simplicial operad.
 The dendroidal space $N_dP$ given by

-using the notation of \ref{freeoperaddefi}, satisfies the Segal property.
+using the notation of \emph{\ref{freeoperaddefi}}, satisfies the Segal property.
 The assignment $P \mapsto N_dP$ is functorial and preserves all weak equivalences.
 Moreover for any two operads $P$ and $Q$ the morphism

 is a weak equivalence. \end{lem}